Evaluate multi-turn agents

 Step-by-step guide to evaluate multi-turn agents

-When working on chatbots or multi-turn agents, it can become a challenge to evaluate the agent’s behavior over multiple turns as you don’t know what the user would have asked as a follow-up question based on the previous turns.
+When working on chatbots or multi-turn agents, it can be challenging to evaluate the agent’s behavior over multiple turns because you don’t know what the user would ask as a follow-up question.

 Once we have this conversation, we can use Opik evaluation features to score the agent’s behavior.